brianhigh/computing_bootcamp/performance/Bottlenecks.md

 **Software**

 - Perform a usability study to see how users work
-- Review your code looking for redundant loops
+- Review your code looking for redundant loops, and operations
-- Did you reivent the wheel?
+- Did you reinvent the wheel?
     - Often times third party packages or libraries use native code which is faster than interpreted code

 **Resources**